kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0065 Certification  airmen other than flight crewmembers.md

 \(iii\) Meteorologist.

-\(2\) In aircraft operations conducted under part 121 of this chapter as—
+\(2\) In aircraft operations conducted under [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md|part 121 of this chapter]] as—

 \(i\) An assistant in dispatching air carrier aircraft, under the direct supervision of a dispatcher certificated under this subpart;